Authors guide#

 make vale

-Because it is difficult to automate good American English grammar and syntax, we do not strictly enforce it.
+Because it is difficult to automate good American English grammar and syntax, it is not strictly enforced.
 We also understand that contributors might not be fluent in English.
+If you are more comfortable writing in your preferred language, then you may submit a pull request written in your language, and the Documentation Team will use translation tools to translate it to English.
 We encourage contributors to make a reasonable effort, and to request a review of their pull request from community members who are fluent in English to fix grammar and syntax.
 Please ask!

 Note